Sh0urya-S/Sh0urya-S/README.md

   -👾Packages installed:C/C++, Python, HTML, CSS(basics),  SQL, JAVA -Studied a browser exploit framework on a home network using NGROK port forwarding service

-**Fun fact**: The SPOTTS code helped me and my team of five, bag first place at college level in the Smart India Hackathon :D **Other features**:
+**Fun fact**: The SPOTTS code helped me and my team of five, bag first place at college level in the Smart India Hackathon **Other features**:
   -🎶Music Production using FL Studio
   -Adobe Premiere Pro